And if I would recommend the craziness to you…

 - Whole 30 is hard, but should you complete it, you’ll come away with food lessons of your own.
 Would I recommend doing it?
 Again, it’s not for the faint of heart, and it’s not for someone wanting a quick fix or crash diet.
 PLEASE DON’T CRASH DIET!
 I think if you’ve already started making strides in your health journey, than this is something you can tack on.
 It’s not a beginner’s challenge.

 If Whole 30 is something that appeals to you and you want to do everything to make it successful, I reformatted the document I used to plan my meals.
 You can download it for free here.
 My biggest suggestion is to go into Whole 30 with an open mind.
 What happened above was my own experience, and there are other bloggers out there who went through something different.
 Read those blogs, eat until you’re full, and stay strong even when others tell you to quit.
+Also, invest in a couple food items that will help you stay the course, like compliant Larabar Bars and Crio Bru (oh I could drink that stuff all day).
 That’s my Whole 30 advice to you.